 A photo posted by Calgary Stampede Rodeo (@cs_rodeo) on

 Calgary Stampede is the biggest rodeo event in North America and takes place over 10 days in July.
 The entire city comes alive as shops and restaurants are decorated with hay, locals dress up like cowboys, and contestants from all over the world fly in to win big sums of cash.
-Spectators can enjoy grandstand show, concerts, midway rides, food, shopping, art displays, and much more.
+Spectators can enjoy a grandstand show, concerts, midway rides, food, shopping, art displays, and much more.

+No matter the season, you’ll always find things to do in Calgary.
 In the winter, head a few minutes outside the city to Canada Olympic Park, site of the 1988 Winter Olympics, where you can bobsleigh, luge, ski, skate, and snowboard.
 The park is also open in the summer for summer bobsleigh, mini golf, zip lining, and hockey.